MultiQC/MultiQC/docs/core/usage/troubleshooting.md

 ### Long log files

-MultiQC detects files to parse for each module by using search patterns, for either filenames or file contents.
+When MultiQC runs, it first scans all supplied input files to create a shortlist of matching files for each module.
+These filenames are then passed to that module in the second phase of the run time to parse.

-Modules that search file contents for specific strings only look in the first 1000 lines of each file by default.
+Files are matches using search patterns that check for either filenames or specific strings within a given file.
+When doing the latter, MultiQC will only look in the first 1000 lines of each file by default.

-This be fine for the majority of users, but if you're concatenating log files or otherwise unlucky, the required string may fall beyond this limit.
+This should be fine for nearly all cases, but if you're concatenating log files or are otherwise unlucky, the required string may fall beyond this limit.
-There is no log message for this as it's not being skipped - it's just an absence of detection.
+There is no log message for this, as the file isn't being skipped - it's just an absence of detection.

-You can configure the threshold used by changing `filesearch_lines_limit`.
+You can configure the threshold used by changing `filesearch_lines_limit` in your MultiQC config.
 For example, to load all of every file (as was the default prior to MultiQC v1.15) just set it to a very high number: